GautamaShastry/resume_screener/README.md

 3. **Set up MySQL Database:**

-- Ensure MySQL is running locally or remotely.
+- Ensure PostgreSQL is running locally or remotely.
 - Create the database using the following SQL command:

 ```sql